erictepper/comment-transcriber-for-reddit/README.md

-**Version 0.6:** Implemented and modified a new Markdown parser, GitHub's [cmark-gfm](https://github.com/github/cmark-gfm) (an upstream version of Reddit's Markdown parser), due to bugs and potential licensing issues with the previous parser.
+**Version 0.6:** Implemented and modified a new Markdown parser, GitHub's [cmark-gfm](https://github.com/github/cmark-gfm) (an upstream version of Reddit's Markdown parser), due to bugs and potential copyright issues with the previous parser.

 **Version 0.7:** Implemented functionality using regular expressions to parse Markdown superscript and convert it into .rtf formatting (as GitHub's parser does not implement functionality for superscript).
 Superscript will now be properly